The importance of forgiveness

 Forgiving someone who has hurt you is usually not easy, and forgiving an ex-spouse or partner is especially difficult.
 Forgiveness requires changes in thinking, feeling, and acting.
 That's a tall order, but it can be done.
 By taking the following steps, you can move toward forgiving someone.

 See the value of forgiveness in forging a new life.
 Forgiving your ex-spouse (or anyone) does not require you to condone or accept his or her hurtful behavior.
-Nor does it require you to feel love or try to reconcile with your ex-spouse.
+Nor does it need you to feel love or try to reconcile with your ex-spouse.
 However, it does require you to stop feeling anger toward, and relinquish bitterness and resentment about, him or her so you can move on with life and set the stage for a workable coparenting relationship.
-Again — forgiveness is something you do for yourself and your children.
+Again, forgiveness is something you do for yourself and your children.

 Understand what forgiveness means.
 When someone hurts us, we often refuse to forgive because we think that by doing so we are excusing what that person has done.
 But that's not the case.
 As noted, forgiveness does not require condoning or accepting a person's hurtful behavior.
 But we must let go of hate and anger before we can move on with our lives.